Azure/bicep-registry-modules/avm/res/app/job/README.md

 ### Parameter: `manualTriggerConfig`

 Required if TriggerType is Manual.
-Configuration of a manual job.
+Configuration of a manually triggered job.

 - Required: No
 - Type: object